eduardo-ortiz09/Pacmen-Factory/README.md

 ## :dart: Description ##

-This proyect is about a famous video game from the 80's that its a litlle face that is moving forward eating everything on its way.
-The proyect is part of the MERN Proggraming Certificate from the MIT that I am attending.
+This proyect is about a famous video game from the 80's that its a little face that is moving forward eating everything on its way.
+The proyect is part of the MERN Programming Certificate from the MIT that I am attending.

 ## :dart: DEMO ##